NTajalli/MicroCamlEvaluator/README.md

 - `Tok_Bool of bool`: The value will be set to `true` on the input string "true" and `false` on the input string "false".
   - *Regular Expression*: `true|false`
 - `Tok_Int of int`: Valid ints may be positive or negative and consist of 1 or more digits. **Negative integers must be surrounded by parentheses** (without extra whitespace) to differentiate from subtraction (examples below).
-You may find the functions `int_of_string` and `String.sub` useful in lexing this token type.
   - *Regular Expression*: `[0-9]+` OR `(-[0-9]+)`
   - *Examples of int parenthesization*:
     - `tokenize "x -1" = [Tok_ID "x"; Tok_Sub; Tok_Int 1]`
     - `tokenize "x (-1)" = [Tok_ID "x"; Tok_Int (-1)]`
-- `Tok_String of string`: Valid string will always be surrounded by `""` and **should accept any character except quotes** within them (as well as nothing).
-You have to "sanitize" the matched string to remove surrounding escaped quotes.
+- `Tok_String of string`: Valid string should always be surrounded by `""`.
   - *Regular Expression*: `\"[^\"]*\"`
   - *Examples*:
     - `tokenize "330" = [Tok_Int 330]`
     - `tokenize "\"330\"" = [Tok_String "330"]`
     - `tokenize "\"\"\"" (* InvalidInputException *)`
-- `Tok_ID of string`: Valid IDs must start with a letter and can be followed by any number of letters or numbers. **Note: Keywords may be substrings of IDs**.
+- `Tok_ID of string`: Valid IDs must start with a letter and can be followed by any number of letters or numbers.
   - *Regular Expression*: `[a-zA-Z][a-zA-Z0-9]*`
   - *Valid examples*:
     - "a"